Shaina0624/unit-2-practice-assessment/README.md

 **tags:** #variableScope
 **key:** "variables declared with var are not block scoped"

+Referring back to Question 5, `var` is a global and function scope while `let` and `const` are a block scope. the `console.log(status);` does not need to be within the brackets `{}`, or the block of code.

 6. **In JavaScript, we can declare variables with `var`, `let`, and `const`.
 What are the differences between each?
 Be sure to comment on how each declaration impacts the _scope_, _reassignment_, and _hoisting_ of variables.**

+- `var` is the only varible that can be hoisted and is scoped globally and through a function.
+It can also be used to reassign variables to different values.
+It is the most flexible declaration of the varibles.
+- `let`, simliarly to `const`, it can never be hoisted and it can be used in a block scope.
+Like `var`, variables can be reassigned using declaration.
+- `const` is the least flexible declaration of the variables because it cannot be hoisted or reassigned.
+It has to declare varibles inside the block scope  `{}`.

 7. **Where does the following code throw an error?
 What type of error?
 Why?**
 ```javascript